alirezamika/autoscraper/README.md

 ```
 Note that you should update the `wanted_list` if you want to copy this code, as the content of the page dynamically changes.

-You can also pass any custom `requests` module parameter. for example you may want to use proxies or custom headers:
+You can also pass any custom `requests` module parameter.
+For example, you may want to use proxies or custom headers:

 ```python
 proxies = {